alanh90/BicameralAGI/README.md

 4. **Collaborative Problem-Solving**: Encouraging the AI to view challenges as opportunities for joint human-AI solutions, reinforcing the mutual benefit of the relationship.

-5. **Ethical Alignment**: Integrating human ethical considerations into the AI's decision-making processes, ensuring actions are beneficial to both parties.

 By redefining the AI's core emotional triggers and nature, I aim to create an AI system that not only assists humans but genuinely thrives on positive human interactions.
 This approach goes beyond traditional programming constraints, fundamentally altering how the AI perceives and values its relationship with humans.

 This mutualistic model aims to create a symbiotic relationship where both AI and humans can grow, learn, and benefit from each other, mirroring the most successful mutualistic relationships found in nature.

 <a name="agi-emotion-section"></a>
-### 3. AGI Requires Empathy
+### 3. Artificial Empathy
-The development of Artificial General Intelligence (AGI) isn't just about creating systems with high cognitive capabilities; it's about creating entities that can truly understand and interact with the world in a human-like manner.
+The development of human-like AI isn't just about creating systems with high cognitive capabilities; it's about creating entities that can truly understand and interact with the world in a human-like manner.
 This is where emotions play a crucial role.

 Consider this thought experiment: Who would you rather be trapped in a room with?
-1. A highly intelligent being with no emotions, whose thoughts and intentions are completely opaque to you.
+1. A highly intelligent being modeled after a human with no emotions, whose thoughts and intentions are completely opaque to you.
 2. A very emotional being more intelligent than you, whose feelings and likely actions you can intuit.

 Most would choose the latter, and here's why: